Easy Zucchini Bread

 Instructions

-• Pour batter into prepared pan and bake for 50 minutes.
-Test bread at 45 minutes as all ovens are different
+- Pour the batter into the prepared pan and bake for 50 minutes.
+Test the bread at 45 minutes, as ovens vary.

 Notes